 He popped up a virtual console window in his Linux operating system.
 He typed 'nslookup' and then the numbers from the deck of cards.
 His computer displayed a few lines of information and the last one, the domain name this number was associated with made him draw a sudden deep breath.
 It said: "hellojason.com".

 His hands suddenly became very sweaty and he dried them quickly on his jeans before he went to his browser Chrome and then out on the net again to the actual website.
 Again a shock, this one no less powerful than the preceding ones.

 The page was small and loaded quickly.
 It said:

 "Hello Jason.
 Please be careful, as soon as you log off this page everything will disappear.
-This page is already erased from the server it was on, right after you loaded in on your browser, and no one will even know it has been here.
+This page is already erased from the server it was on, right after you loaded it into your browser, and no one will even know it has been here.
 Below is a download file link, which file will also erase as soon as you take it.
 The file is virus free and contains a computer program for using the Solitaire encryption system without the laborious process of doing it by hand.
-The example in Cryptonomicom has a typo it, so this program will be better.
+The example in Cryptonomicom has some intentional typos in it, so this program will be better.
 By the way, welcome to hacker paradise."

 The message was signed: "the dreadlords of cyberspace", the name of the most notorious, yet remarkable hacker group known.
 They were the Robin Hoods of the Internet, hacking into corporate and government data banks, and then publishing very embarrassing information all over the Internet.
 Within the last year, two major corporations had been forced into bankruptcy, and their executives and boards of directors indicted, because of serious environmental crimes.
 More than one government bureaucrat had been forced to resign, including one Senator, because of facts discovered and published by the dreadlords.